 Bilateral Economic Relations

 Tanzania's exports to the United States are dominated by agricultural commodities, minerals, and textiles while imports from the United States include wheat, agricultural/transport equipment, chemicals, used clothes, and machinery.
 Tanzania is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-The United States has Trade and Investment Framework Agreements with two regional organizations to which Tanzania belongs--the East African Community.
+The United States has Trade and Investment Framework Agreements with a regional organization to which Tanzania belongs--the East African Community.
 The United States and Tanzania do not have bilateral investment or taxation agreements.

 Tanzania's Membership in International Organizations